afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_mac_app.rst

 If a package is already installed, you may be asked if you want to reinstall it.
 But you can skip it if you like.
-This script will also setup your .cshrc, .bashrc, and .bash_profile.
+This script will also setup your ~/.cshrc, ~/.bashrc, and ~/.bash_profile.
 It will add the appropriate entries to your paths specified there.
 After completion, you should restart your computer just in case.